China's Economy, Politics, and Demography

 China is the world’s largest producer of EVs, batteries, and solar panels.

-The United States has expanded its ban of sales of hi-tech products, especially computer chips, to China.
+The United States has expanded its ban of sales of hi-tech products, especially advanced computer chips, to China.
 China is retaliating by rapidly improving and increasing its domestic computer chip industry.
 Four key Chinese trade associations have recently told its members to stop buying American chips.

 How much China has improved its chip technology will be seen by the new operating systems Huawei is unveiling on its new smart phones.
 Huawei intends to challenge the operating systems of Google (Android) and Apple (iOS), which are used on almost all Chinese smart phones.
 Huawei’s new phones are based on advanced chips made in China.
 As part of the Chinese government’s strategy to become self-sufficient, it is beginning to ban the buying of foreign phones (read Apple) by government agencies.
 As the trade war intensifies, there will probably be more internal bans on the usage of American chips and smart phones.

-This is part of a concerted effort of China to increase its Research and Development.
 Besides domestic companies, responding to Xi Jinping’s exhortation for “high-quality growth,” many foreign companies have increased their R&D in China.
 They include VW, Bosch, Bayer, AstraZeneca, HSBC, and global pharmaceutical companies.
 Total corporate R&D spending is now equal to that of Europe.
 On the other hand, some foreign companies, including Microsoft, are closing their R&D operations in China in anticipation that the trade war between China and the United States will become worse.

 The American Treasury Department has circulated a draft “that would ban American firms from investing in AI, semiconductors microelectronic and quantum computing in China.”
 (The Economist, “Research developments: China is the West corporate R&D lab.
 Can it remain so?”, July 20, 2024, 49-50.)
 Both countries see that future economic growth will depend critically on developing new technology.

 For decades, China has fairly consistently sold about $4 worth of goods to the United States for every $1 worth of goods that it buys.
-That imbalance partly reflects Beijing’s many tariffs and informal limits on imports, as well as an enormous government effort during nearly two decades to replace imported manufactured goods with domestic production.
+That imbalance partly reflects Beijing’s many tariffs and informal limits on imports, as well as an enormous government effort during three decades to replace imported manufactured goods with domestic production.

 The U.S. response is the Inflation Reduction Act to subsidize investments in EVs and battery plants.
 Supply chain plants are being built in Georgia, Michigan and North Carolina.
 Europe, like the United States, is considering higher tariffs on Chinese auto imports.
 German auto companies are fighting this because many of the EVs they intend to sell in Europe will be produced in China.

 China has more to lose than the United States does in a trade war.
 But it is not obvious how high tariffs will affect China.
 In the past, domestic U.S. producers of substitutes for Chinese imports like solar panels have gone bankrupt or not been able to produce enough to hurt Chinese imports.
 Also, it will be difficult to find substitute sources for many industrial products in other countries.
-China has a deep, integrated supply network and superb transportation infrastructure.
+China has a deep, integrated supply network and a superb transportation infrastructure.

 Demographics

-China currently has had a relatively young average-age population but the average age is rising very rapidly because of the very low long-term birth rates.
+China has had a relatively young average-age population but the average age is rising very rapidly because of the very low long-term birth rates.
 This year China’s median age (half above, half below) will pass that of the United States.

 Although China’s total population is failing slowly at present, the age distribution is changing faster.
 The number of children is going down.
 China’s working-age population is already shrinking.
 By around 2050, the decrease in work force age groups since 2012 will be about the size of the current U.S. total labor force (170 million).
 Or about 25% fewer workers.

 The number of Chinese over the age of 60 has been increasing rapidly.
 China’s over-60 population of over 300 million is already close to the total population of the United States.
-By around 2050, the over-60 population is projected to be around 500 million, over 35% of China’s total population.
+By around 2050, the over-60 population is projected to be around 500 million, over 40% of China’s total population.

 China has a special problem that could affect future demographics.
 Chinese youth, ages 19-24, have a very high unemployment rate, probably over 20% and possibly much higher.
 The government stopped publishing statistics and then came out with a new series with a lower unemployment rate.
 Colleges graduates in particular are finding it hard to get a decent position; many are unemployed, accepting menial jobs just to earn small amounts of income, or moving in with relatives.
 The government's policy is to tell the unemployed youth to "eat bitterness."